 I mainly stuck to the bars in Iquitos rather than nightclubs, but there are some trendy clubs like Noa (Calle Fitzcarrald 298) if you feel like dancing.
 Also keep an eye open for outdoor musical events, which can attract a large crowd.

-- Bodega Bar Judith — This place is a true dive bar, not some hipster idea of a dive bar.
+- Bodega Bar Judith (CLOSED: I’m fairly sure this place is now closed, which is no great surprise to be honest) — This place is a true dive bar, not some hipster idea of a dive bar.
 It’s a shithole, basically, but the beer’s cheap and cold, it’s centrally located, and it’s frequented by weirdos.
 The service is terrible and you might well hate it.
 I kind of love it.
 Raymondi 262.

 - Harvard Bar — A great spot overlooking the river, with a dark but non unfriendly atmosphere.
 Great if you want a change from the bars along the boulevard.
 Down some steps at the river-facing end of Pevas (I think that’s right; probably best to ask someone first).

 - The Yellow Rose of Texas — The American owner of this bar-restaurant is a controversial figure and seems to be roundly lambasted in Iquitos.
 But the bar itself is one of the most visually impressive in Peru, with every inch of wall space and ceiling covered in memorabilia, much of it US-oriented.
 It’s well worth popping in for a beer, although the food is nothing special.
 Putumayo 174.

 - Various bars along the boulevard — The riverfront bulevar (boulevard) along Malecón Tarapacá is full of bars and restaurants.
 It gets pretty lively at night, especially at the weekend, with a mix of locals, tourists and Chilean hippies.
 The bars blur into one, especially after five beers, so just pick a table wherever you find one.